ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > **Roll:** Extremely likely - 4
 > **Outcome:** Yes but...

 She describes the item as an heirloom which has been in her family for many hundreds of years.
 It is a small, jewell encrusted cup of significant value.
-She says that she desperately wants it found and although she doesn't know who took it, the thieves left a couple of clues behind them.
+It seems that she had been out to the theatre and returned late.
+Upon arriving home, she went upstairs to her dressing room and found the place ransacked.
+A window had been forcedShe says that she desperately wants it found and although she doesn't know who took it, the thieves left a couple of clues behind them.
 The first is a small piece of cloth or sacking which was found stuck on a nail in the window which they broke in through.
 She brings it out and shows it to [[Okan]] and [[Kaapo]].
 It seems to be made of some sort of animal skin.

 > [!roll] To see if Kaapo recognises the animal skin
 > **Result:** 1,1,3